SAFETAG/SAFETAG/content/guides/preparation/approach.md

- * password database generation
+ * Generate a custom password dictionary for the host. [^password_dictionary_resources]
- * laptop testing
+ * Prepare images and systems needed for testing including...
- * Updating anti-virus
+   * Updating anti-virus to latest version
- * Updating tools to latest version
+   * Updating tools to latest version [^latest_version_of_tools]
- * Making any Social Engineering E-mail needed for local context
- * Travel Preparation (visas)
-   * Operational Security Preparation
- * Cables needed for testing
+   * Prepare storage devices and systems to reflect the required operational security.
+ * Create social engineering e-mails to reflect local context. [^social_engineering_toolkit_resources]
- * images and systems needed for testing
+ * Pack a kit with cables, usb drives, external wireless cards and any other equipment needed for testing. [^travel_kit_appendix]^,^[^NIST_SP_800-115-travel_prep]
+ * Get any Visas or paperwork needed for travel to the host.